+[

+NOTE: Split Rendering support in this payload format is under construction.
+This is to support the agreed ISAR feature of the IVAS codec in this RTP payload format.
+The reserved entry may correspond to IVAS 768 to be used when split rendering is negotiated in the session.

+]

 The ToC also allows signaling the EVS bit rates defined in Tables A.4 and A.5 in [3] when the EVS/IVAS mode bit is set to 1 or when the EVS/IVAS mode bit and the Unused/IVAS indicator bit are set to 0.